clojure/core.match/README.md

 ;=> :a2
 ```

-As shown, :else clauses are special, in that they are not implicitely wrapped in `[]`.
+As shown, :else clauses are special, in that they are not wrapped in `[]`.

 Road Map